rohitraj29/imply_sql_take_home/imply_evaluation_druid.md

 ### 1.**Ranking and Percentiles:** Rank the top 10% of drivers based on their total earnings, considering both fare_amount and tip_amount.

+>after analyzing the data dictionary for the dataset NYC Yellow Taxi a discrepancy in the question came up.
+There is no attribute which can be mapped to the drivers or cabs hence finding income aggregate at the level of drivers is not possible.

 ### 2.**Payment Type Dynamics:** Determine if there is a significant difference in the average tip amount for credit card payments compared to other payment types.
 ```sql